 The total fee is $4000.00.
-This will include basic labs and prenatal care through pregnancy, the birth and full postpartum care, newborn testing and birth certificate.
+This will include basic labs and prenatal care through pregnancy, the birth and full postpartum care, newborn testing and birth certificate, and assistant fee.

 You are seen monthly until 28 weeks, then twice monthly until 36 weeks and weekly until birth.
 You are seen several times postpartum through 6 weeks.
 Contact me for full disclosure of care that is included.

 Visits are in my home in Jonesborough, TN.
 The 36 week visit will be in your home as will initial postpartum care.
 Postpartum weeks 2, 4 and 6 week will be back in my office.